D3-LIGHTNING/Mobile-Security-Suite/README.md

 <uses-permission android:name="android.permission.HIDE_OVERLAY_WINDOWS" />
 ```

-However you don't have to add these permissions in to your "AndroidManifest.xml" file since these permissions are alrady added in the plugin itself.
+However you don't have to add these permissions in to your "AndroidManifest.xml" file since these permissions are already added in the plugin itself.

 ### iOS